The Moon and Serpent Grand Egyptian Theatre of Marvels: The RE: label

 Starting with the CD release of The Highbury Working, the Moon & Serpent group (Moore & Perkins)'s CDs were released on ex-Siouxsie and the Banshees songwriter and co-former Steven Severin's record label RE: (1998–2003).
 Founded in 1998, RE: was Severin's independent label created primarily to "release 3 solo albums of commissioned music" Having released three albums (1998–2000), Severin "concentrated on developing the label by bringing on board the inestimable talents of comics legend, Alan Moore... [releasing] 3 spoken word albums by Alan Moore in collaboration with his musical partner, Tim Perkins."

 Severin's RE: label released a number of diverse CDs over its five-year life, including three by the Moon & Serpent collective/Moore & Perkins.

 A limited-edition print of the CD cover by John Coulthart was also sold.

 Snakes and Ladders

 Performed on 10 April 1999 at Conway Hall in Red Lion Square at a meeting of the Hermetic Order of the Golden Dawn by Moore, with music by Tim Perkins.
 It explored the local area and its magical associations, and dealt particularly with the disinterment of Oliver Cromwell and Elizabeth Siddell, and Arthur Machen's visionary experiences.

-In 2001, it was adapted into comic-form by frequent collaborator Eddie Campbell, and in 2006 was reprinted as part of the pair's A Disease of Language.
+In 2001, it was adapted into comic-form by frequent collaborator Eddie Campbell, and in 2006.
+This was reprinted as part of the pair's A Disease of Language.

 A CD – the collective's fifth – was released in 2003 by RE: (RE:CD05).

+A comic book by Eddie Campbell giving a pictorial interpretation was published in 2001.